justinsisley/crosstalk.js/README.md

 # crosstalk.js

+crosstalk is a tiny (2kb minified) library that makes cross-domain and even cross-protocol (e.g. file:// to https://) communication extremely clean and easy.

 ### Using crosstalk

 Using crosstalk.js is very easy.
 You just need to include the library in each page that you're going to communicate between.